 By Hayley from Ms Blissness.

 You can’t visit the Algarve without experiencing the Benagil cave.
-You know that classic hole in the rock photo that you see all over the internet when you google the Algarve?
-Well that is Benagil cave.
+Do you know that classic hole in the rock photo that you see all over the internet when you google the Algarve?
+Well, that is Benagil cave.
 The best part is that if you feeling adventurous you can swim to the cave from Benagil Beach – it’s literally around the cove.
 But it’s not advised to swim, so if you not up for it you can book a boat tour.
 Vilamoura is a modern, sophisticated, and lively area of the Algarve.
-At the heart of this small town you will find the marina, which is one of the jewels of the region.
+At the heart of this small town, you will find the marina, which is one of the jewels of the region.
 It’s a hotspot for celebrity sightings during the summer months.
-But aside from that, there’s a fabulous mix of cafes, restaurants and bars to enjoy a cocktail and a hearty Portuguese meal if you feel like it.
+But aside from that, there’s a fabulous mix of cafes, restaurants, and bars to enjoy a cocktail and a hearty Portuguese meal if you feel like it.

 WHEN TO VISIT ALGARVE?